marigold-dev/tzsafe-doc/src/guides/understand-entrypoint-and-proof-of-tzsafe.md

 TzSafe, a multisig wallet, is created using a smart contract.
 The TzSafe application, [TzSafe UI](https://tzsafe.marigold.dev), offers a user-friendly interface for interacting with wallets.
 If users wish to develop their own smart contract to interact with TzSafe, understanding the entrypoints of the wallets is crucial.
 This section will introduce the entrypoints of TzSafe in different versions.
 We'll use Better-Call Dev as an example to demonstrate.

-To determine the version of TzSafe, there are two ways:
+To determine the version of TzSafes:

 - Within the TzSafe application, you can find the version information as follows:

 ![](../assets/image-70.png)

-- The version information follows TZIP-16 specifications and is stored in the metadata within the contract storage.

-## Version ≥0.3.1
+## Version ≥0.3.x
+- Beginning with version 0.3.0, wallets can generate proof.
+- Beginning with version 0.3.0, wallets will free up storage space upon the resolution of proposals, leading to savings on storage fees for subsequent proposal creations.
+Please be aware of security issue: the newly added entrypoint for updating metadata does not check ownership, which means that anyone can modify the wallet's metadata.
+- Beginning with version 0.3.2, wallets now support two new types of proposals: `add_or_update_metadata` and `remove_metadata`.
+Please note that this support is available only in the contract, not in the TzSafe UI.

+### Version 0.3.2
 To align with TZIP-27, TzSafe team offers several proposed models for integration.
 For more detailed information, please refer to [this link](https://forum.tezosagora.org/t/tzsafe-and-proof-of-event-with-demos/5672).
 We have chosen to implement the "PoE as an executed action" model, and we will maintain the usage of the term "actions" as a way to distinguish them from Tezos' standard transactions.

 💡 Transactions approved through the owners' consensus are referred to as "actions" to differentiate the term from Tezos' standard transactions.